HumanSignal/label-studio/docs/source/guide/stats.md

 ## Agreement method

-_Agreement method_ defines how [matching scores](stats.html#Matching-score) across all completions for a task are combined to form a single inter-annotator agreement score.
+_Agreement method_ defines how [matching scores](stats.html#Matching-score) across all annotations for a task are combined to form a single inter-annotator agreement score.

 There are several possible methods you can specify on project settings page: